jpda/msaljs-axios-intercept/README.md

 - interceptor using msal methods, provided login has happened first
 - `loginPopup` from any page
 - state for sending user back to page before logging in
+- make echo api public at https://saywhat.azurewebsites.net/api/headers

 todo:
-- make echo api public